ottojoash/notebook/README.md

  * Add and edit notes
  * Colorful notes (random)

+## Note
+This repository is still under development and I will continue to add more features to it.

 ## How to Contribute
 1. Fork the the project
 2. Create your feature branch (git checkout -b my-new-feature)